MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 <Label StyleClass="empty" />
 ```

-These refer to selectors in the **CatalogItemsStyles.css** stylesheet:
+These refer to selectors in the **CatalogItemsStyles.css** style sheet:

 ```css
 frame {